WHY THE CONFEDERATE BATTLE FLAG SHOULD NOT BE FLOWN

 My friends, it’s time to stand up for America.
 For freedom.
 For truth.

-Please remember, we shall have all eternity to praise the Lord for our hard-fought victories, but only a few priceless, shrinking moments to sunset to win them.
+Please remember, we shall have all eternity to praise the Lord for our hard-fought freedoms, but only a few priceless, shrinking moments to sunset to save them.
 Now is that time!

 May God bless America.